 Hamptons Recreation: The Hamptons seasonal bicyclist are out, share the road.
 It has been a long cold winter and I for one am so excited to welcome the warm weather.
 Bike riding in the Hamptons has always been a favorite activity but now that we are quickly approaching the official start of the Hamptons season I thought it would be a good idea to go over some safe bike riding rules.
 It is unfortunate that there are not many roads in the Hamptons that have bike lanes and therefore Bikers, Drivers, Runners, Walkers and animals must share the road.

-Bicyclists have the same rights and responsibilities as any other driver of a vehicle.
+Bicyclists have the same rights and responsibilities as any other driver of a vehicle, as is often noted by a Bicycle Accident Attorney when contacted.
 While a driver’s license is not required to ride a bike, bicyclists are required to know and obey all traffic laws such as stopping at stop signs and traffic lights and signaling before turning or changing lanes.
 Bicyclists should never, under any circumstances, ride against traffic.

 Rules for Bicycles